nepochemu/ytm/README.md

-# ytm 🎵
+# ytm - youtube music

 A simple CLI YouTube client in Rust — search and play YouTube audio/videos or playlists directly in your terminal using [mpv](https://mpv.io/) with interactive selection powered by [fzf](https://github.com/junegunn/fzf).
 The project is ispired by excellent [Yutube-TUI](https://github.com/Siriusmart/youtube-tui) project.
 The intention here is to have pure gui-less client targeted for music listning inside terminal.

 ---

-## ✨ Features
+## Features

-- 🔍 Search YouTube and interactively pick results with `fzf`
+- Search YouTube and interactively pick results with `fzf`
-- ▶️ Play videos or entire playlists directly with `mpv`
+- Play videos or entire playlists directly with `mpv`
-- 🎧 Audio-only mode (`-n`) for background listening
+- Audio-only mode (`-n`) for background listening
-- 🔑 API key is stored securely and prompted automatically if missing
+- API key is stored securely and prompted automatically if missing
-- ⚡ Built with Rust, packaged via Nix flake
+- Built with Rust, packaged via Nix flake

 ---

-## 🔑 API Key Setup
+## API Key Setup

 ytm uses the **YouTube Data API v3**.
 You must provide a valid API key from Google Cloud.